Local Focus: South Taranaki company taking menopause supplements to Oz - NZ Herald

 "The more knowledge you have the more power you have and you can make informed decisions about helping yourself and moving forward and getting through menopause," says Werder-McCrea.

-Rose Stewart is the head nursing coordinator for Family Planning.
+Rose Stewart is national nursing advisor for Family Planning.
 She says the symptoms of menopause vary for everybody and are not necessarily all bad.

 "Often it is a very positive thing for people because they've had terrible periods or problems with their periods and when they are no longer having periods it makes some people feel free."